italojsoliveira/python-exercises/docs/index.md

 layout: home
 ---

-# List of Exercises in Python
+# Exercises with Solutions in Python

 Coding exercises and solutions in Python from my studies and practice.
 Here I make it publicly open for whoever finds it helpful.